SAP-archive/teched2020-DAT261/README.md

 1. Enter the "trial" subaccount
 2. Enter the "dev" space
 3. Click "SAP HANA Cloud" from the left navigation bar
-4. Click the button "Create Instance" in the top right to invoke the Create Instance wizard
+4. Click the button "Create Database" in the top right to invoke the Create Instance wizard
 5. Enter "TechEd" for the instance name
 6. Enter and confirm your administrator password - please remember it!
 7. Click the button "Create Instance" at the bottom